-I am a psychodynamic psychotherapist and counsellor, with a number of years of experience working within the NHS, charity and private sectors.
+I am a psychodynamic psychotherapist and counsellor, with fifteen years of experience working within the NHS, charity and private sectors.

 I offer long-term as well as short term psychotherapy depending on your needs and wishes.
 You may want just a small number of sessions to think about what’s troubling you or perhaps you are considering longer-term therapy to better understand your issues, feelings and make some choices and lasting changes.
 The initial consultation will give us an opportunity to discuss related matters before deciding whether psychotherapy might be appropriate and helpful.